 This is where CRM and B2B eCommerce integration plays a key role in B2B marketing.
 CRM for eCommerce, such our integrated OroCRM solution for OroCommerce, enables you to have 360-degree visibility into your customer data and create targeted marketing campaigns depending on each customer’s unique needs and buying habits.

-As you can see, B2B eCommerce adoption is not only about technology – B2B marketing is one of the key drivers of your flourishing online business.
+As you can see, B2B eCommerce adoption is not only about technology – harnessing B2B digital marketing for manufacturing is one of the key drivers of your flourishing online business.
 But it doesn’t stop there as well.
 Make sure you’ve got the big picture for more streamlined B2B eCommerce.

 B2B eCommerce marketing strategies help bring different audience segments to your website landing page, build awareness, and increase conversions (CRO).
 Some of the key strategies include:

 What is the B2B model in eCommerce?